CharanKonchada/Mikasa-AI-Version-1.0/README.md

 ## Personality Modes

 - **Assistant Mode** (default): A professional, helpful, and efficient AI assistant.
 - **Mikasa Mode** (custom): Fully customizable!
-Choose how Mikasa talks to you — casual, caring, teasing, or anything you want.
+Choose how Mikasa talks to you — casual, caring, teasing, romantic, or anything you want.
 You can even rename this mode to match your vibe!

 ---